Front Sight Focus or Target Focus? [FIREARMS]

 Not only do you have to account for the time it takes the eye to shift but also the average reaction time of 0.25 seconds for visual stimuli.

-A DA Cops Hope Doesn't Exist
+A Defense Attorney I Hope Doesn't Exist

 “Is it true that you are trained to focus on your front sight post when firing your weapon?”